 1/2 cup brown sugar

 1/2 cup granulated sugar

 1/2 cup mini Reese’s Pieces

-- Preheat oven to 350 degrees.
-Line two cookie sheets with Silpats or parchment paper.
+- Preheat oven to 350°F. Line two cookie sheets with Silpats or parchment paper.

-- Mix peanut butter, egg, sugars, and baking soda with a hand or a stand mixer.
+- Mix peanut butter, egg, sugars, and baking soda in a large bowl.
+You can use a mixer, but it’s easy to do by hand.
 Once incorporated, stir in Reese’s Pieces and peanut butter cups.

 - Scoop balls of cookie dough onto your prepared cookie sheets.
 We used a 2 tablespoon cookie scoop for this step.
 Use the tines of a fork to gently flatten each cookie.

 - Bake for 8 minutes.
 Cool before removing from cookie sheets.
 Note: these cookies can be crumbly so be careful when picking them up or packing them in lunches.

 Love EASY peanut butter cookies?
 Be sure to check out my Gluten Free Monster Cookies, Peanut Butter Sprinkle Cookies, or Old Fashioned Peanut Butter Cookies by Barefeet in the Kitchen, Flourless Peanut Butter Cookies Four Ways by Cupcakes and Kale Chips, or Gooey Peanut Butter Cookies by TidyMom.

 Reese’s Pieces Peanut Butter Fluffernutter Cookies by Averie Cooks

 Reese’s Explosion Banana Bread by Mom on Timeout